rayalan/binary-adages/content/pages/about.md

 Know a job that might be a good fit[^curious]?
 See my more in-depth [profile]({filename}/pages/profile.md) or reach out via [LinkedIn](https://www.linkedin.com/in/alan-ray-3513aa14/).

-[^nightmare]: To be fair, there are projects where not shipping actually would have done less damage to the company's credibility than the bug-ridden mess that marketing acclaimed as a "a once in a time masterpiece."
+[^nightmare]: To be fair, there are projects where not shipping actually would have done less damage to the company's credibility than the bug-ridden mess that marketing acclaimed as a "a once in a lifetime masterpiece."

 [^material]: Or some cases, these resources are a clear and concentrated presentation of ideas that I've built up over decades in the industry.